 1800 BC: Hammurabi’s reign marks the high point of the Old Babylonian Empire.

 1600 BC: Babylon is sacked by the Hittites, marking the end of the Old Babylonian Empire.
 The Assyrian Empire begins to gather steam in the north around the same time, and soon sweeps southward to conquer Babylon.
 Its second monarch in myth is Queen Semiramis, a figure who almost certainly never lived in reality.
-Nevertheless, she will later be described in some sources as the builder of the Hanging Gardens of Babylon.
+Nevertheless, she will later be described by some sources as the builder of the Hanging Gardens of Babylon.
 Other sources will describe the builder as a later, unnamed Assyrian king.

 626 BC: The Assyrians are driven out of Babylon for the last time, and the Neo-Babylonian Empire begins under King Nabopolassar.